-RETAIL MANAGEMENT (SCHOOL STORE)
+RETAIL MANAGEMENT (SCHOOL STORE) 05150 10-12

-Description: Retail management is a student-driven class that will run and organize the school store and will be in charge of all store operations.
-Students will learn the different aspects of managing human resources, merchandising, promotion, selling, operations, and finance.
+Description: Retail management is a student-driven class that will organize and operate the school store.
+Students will direct all store operations.
+Students will learn the concepts of managing human resources, merchandising, promotion, selling, operations, and finance.
 Students will compete in D.E.C.A.
 (Distributive Educational Clubs of America) against other schools in various business-oriented competitions.